superlinked/superlinked/docs/reference/dsl/query/query.md

             QueryDescriptor: The QueryDescriptor object.

         Raises:
-            QueryException: If the index does not have the queried schema.
+            InvalidInputException: If the index does not have the queried schema.